chen3feng/uct/README.md

 - Type `Development`.
   UCT use `Development` by default.
 Even if you want to specify it, using `-c dev` is also easier.

-## Supported Host Platforms
+## Supported Systems

-UCT support working on Win64, Linux and Mac.
+UCT supports running in Win64, Linux and Mac, and tested on UE 5.1, 5.2, 5.3 and 4.27.

 ## Install